Best Self Improvement Books

 How to Win Friends and Influence People by Dale Carnegie

-Published in 1936, How to Win Friends and Influence People remains one of the most popular self-improvement books to date.
-With over 30 million copies sold worldwide, Dale Carnegie’s masterpiece won #19 in Time’s list of most influential books in 2011.
-This life-changing guide to building better relationships deals with the fundamental techniques of handling other people and gives readers advice on how to never criticize, condemn, or complain.
+Published in 1936, How to Win Friends and Influence People remains one of the most popular self-improvement books ever written.
+With over 30 million copies sold worldwide, Dale Carnegie’s masterpiece earned #19 on Time’s list of most influential books in 2011.
+This life-changing guide to building better relationships covers fundamental techniques for handling people and teaches readers never to criticize, condemn, or complain.

-The central epiphany: you can change other people’s behavior by simply changing your own.
-This book will teach you how to understand people, be more likable, and win others over through influencing behavior.
-You’ll be able to make friends quickly and easily by winning other people over to your way of thinking.
-Carnegie offers rules that apply to every opportunity that will allow you to win people over by making them feel good and invest in relationships for paramount success.
+The central revelation: you can change other people’s behavior simply by changing your own.
+This book teaches you how to understand people, become more likable, and win others over through behavioral influence.
+You’ll learn to make friends quickly and easily by winning people to your way of thinking.
+Carnegie offers universal principles that help you win people over by making them feel valued and investing in relationships for maximum success.

 2. Big Magic: Creative Living Beyond Fear by Elizabeth Gilbert